cyberark/parse-a-changelog/README.md

 # License

-The parse-a-changelog gem is licensed under Apache License 2.0 - see [`LICENSE.md`](LICENSE.md) for more details.
+The parse-a-changelog gem is licensed under Apache License 2.0 - see [`LICENSE`](LICENSE) for more details.